 How do I report a persistent issue to customer support?

 Document your device, OS version, app version, a precise error message, steps to reproduce, and recent server history.
 Attach logs or screenshots if available.
-Mullvad extension chrome setup and in-depth guide for Chrome VPN extension

 Are there risks using a VPN on public Wi‑Fi?

 Public Wi‑Fi is where VPNs shine— they protect data in transit from snoops.
 Just ensure you choose a reputable provider and keep your device updated for best protection.
+Turbo vpn microsoft edge: a practical, in-depth guide to using a VPN with Microsoft Edge for privacy, speed, and streaming 2026

 Should I worry about VPN logging and privacy?